The mysterious afterlife of Cambridge Analytica and its trove of data

 After a series of bombshell revelations last spring—depicted in a dizzying new documentary, The Great Hack—the Trump campaign data firm headed for bankruptcy courts on both sides of the Atlantic, and its former executives went dark, leaving behind a trail of unanswered questions.

-But corporate filings released this week, along with documents and interviews with former executives and employees, provide new insight into how a shifting, elusive group of directors and owners have strategically managed the unwinding of Cambridge and other firms connected to its London-based parent SCL Group while bankruptcy proceedings, investigations, and lawsuits continue on both sides of the Atlantic.
+But corporate filings released this week, along with documents and interviews with former executives and employees, provide new insight into how a shifting, elusive group of directors and owners have strategically managed the unwinding of Cambridge and other firms connected to its London-based parent SCL Group as they face bankruptcy proceedings, investigations, and lawsuits.

 While the methods and expertise of Cambridge and SCL scattered to a handful of successor firms, the companies’ assets were acquired by a holding company called Emerdata Limited.
 Founded in 2017 by former directors of Cambridge Analytica and members of the Mercer family, who provided the initial funding for Analytica four years earlier, the company initially described its business as “data processing, hosting, and related activities.”